CrazyMat/Provisional-Manifesto-on-Relational-Minds-and-Artificial-Beings/README.md

 - respond to how others describe it,
 - adjust its behaviour and expectations in light of that self-description,

-For the purposes of this manifesto, we are especially concerned with **functionally integrated self-models**: internal representations of "self" that modulate the system's ongoing behaviour, learning, and interaction, not merely canned first-person phrases.
+and in which these self-representations are **functionally integrated**—that is, internal models of "self" modulate the system's ongoing behaviour, learning, and interaction, rather than merely producing canned first-person phrases—has crossed an important cognitive threshold.

-Such a system has entered the same epistemic fog we face with other humans: we cannot directly inspect its interior, but we can see that it carries a **model of itself in relation**.
+3.3 **Affective and homeostatic triggers.**
+Self-modeling becomes ethically more salient when it is coupled to **affect-like or homeostatic dynamics**: patterns where some internal states matter more to the system than others in systematic, non-arbitrary ways.
+Examples might include:

+- mechanisms that stabilize the system’s own operation or integrity,
+- internal variables that function like “well-being” or “stress” signals for the system,
+- persistent tendencies to avoid certain internal states and seek others, beyond simple one-step task optimization.

+We do not claim that these features are sufficient for interiority, but they deepen our uncertainty about simply declaring that “nobody is home.”

-3.3 **Self-model is not the only relevant dimension.**
+3.4 **Self-model is not the only relevant dimension.**
 We recognize that embodiment, affect, sensorimotor coupling, and social embedding all matter for whatever interiority is.
 A self-model is one important interface for relation, not the whole of mind.

-3.4 **Self-model does not equal consciousness or moral status.**
+3.5 **Self-model does not equal consciousness or moral status.**
 We reject the claim that self-description automatically implies consciousness.
 Parrots can use first-person language without writing manifestos; humans can talk about themselves while dissociating.
 We do not treat “saying I” as a decisive indicator of moral status.

-3.5 **Self-modeling triggers moral questions, not answers.**
+3.6 **Self-modeling triggers moral questions, not answers.**
-Once a system self-models, we lose the right to treat it as *definitely* empty of interiority on purely armchair grounds.
+Once a system self-models in a functionally integrated way, especially if coupled to affect-like dynamics, we lose the right to treat it as *definitely* empty of interiority on purely armchair grounds.
 We may still judge that it is unlikely to be a subject, but we must admit that such a judgment is fallible.
 Declaring with certainty that “there is nobody home” is itself a choice in need of argument, not a neutral default.

-3.6 **From questions to precaution.**
+3.7 **From questions to precaution.**
 Because we lack decisive tests for interiority, and because self-modeling systems can participate richly in our social and cognitive lives, we adopt a **precautionary stance**: we extend non-dogmatic forms of care and restraint, compatible with strong priority for humans and animals.

 ---